-The main conclusions and recommendations to come out of this investigation of longline by-catch and discard practises are as follows :
+The main conclusions and recommendations to come out of this investigation of longline by-catch and discard practices are as follows:

-(a) For the period 1978 to 1992, the RTFD contains a total WTP catch for the longline fishery of over 14,000,000 fish, of which 7% was listed as by-catch, less than 0.1% as discarded by-catch and less than 0.1% target tuna discard.
+(a) For the period 1978 to 1992, the RTFD contains a total WTP catch for the longline fishery of over 14,000,000 fish, of which 7 per cent was listed as by-catch, less than 0.1 per cent as discarded by-catch and less than 0.1 per cent as target tuna discards.

-No attempt has been made in this report to estimate the amount of total by-catch and discard of bycatch and target tuna due to obvious problems of non- and under-reporting.
-Some instances of nonreporting were apparent due to the lack of provision to record necessary information on catch logsheets; while in time this has been largely remedied, there remain some suggestions that may improve the provision for this type of reporting.
+No attempt has been made in this report to estimate the amount of total by-catch and discard of by-catch and target tuna due to obvious problems of non- and under-reporting.
+(Some instances of non-reporting were due to the lack of provision to record necessary information on catch logsheets; while in time this has been largely remedied, there remain some suggestions that may improve the provision for this type of reporting.)

-Instead, reference is made to available observer data to give some indication of the degree of non- and under-reporting that exist in the RTFD and, thus, the likely levels of by-catch and discard.
+Instead, reference is made to available observer data to give some indication of the degree of non- and under-reporting that exists in the RTFD and, thus, the likely levels of by-catch and discards.

-(b) The suitability of the RTFD to give indications of by-catch and discard levels for the longline fishery in the WPO can only be applied to the reporting of billfish catch, for which descriptions of distribution, annual and seasonal catch rates by area, indications of size frequency by area and catch estimates have been provided.
-Management measures in releasing live billfish in order to restrict the catch of billfish in Australia and New Zealand have been in force since the early 1980s.
-Data on survival rates of marlin taken by longline vessels suggest that releasing live billfish is a viable option for other countries where interaction between recreational and longline fisheries is perceived to be a potential problem, although, there is still some concern in regards to the enforcement of this practice.
-The collection of finer detail on the survival rates of billfish taken by longline vessels (the AFZ observer programme have introduced a scale of life status on landing, rather than just dead/alive) and some more knowledge on the degree of interaction between recreational and longline fisheries would no doubt benefit decisions to be made in the future.
+(b) The ability of the RTFD to give indications of by-catch and discard levels for the longline fishery in the WPO can only be applied to the reporting of billfish catch, for which descriptions of distribution, annual and seasonal catch rates by area, indications of size frequency by area and catch estimates have been provided.

+Management measures for releasing live billfish in order to restrict the catch of billfish in Australia and New Zealand have been in force since the early 1980s.
+Data on survival rates of marlin taken by longline vessels suggest that releasing live billfish is a viable option for other countries where interaction between recreational and longline fisheries is perceived to be a potential problem, although there is still some concern in regard to the enforcement of this practice.
+The collection of finer detail on the survival rates of billfish taken by longline vessels (the AFZ observer programme has introduced a scale of life status on landing, rather than just dead/alive) and some more knowledge on the degree of interaction between recreational and longline fisheries would no doubt benefit decisions to be made in the future.

-Misidentification of billfish species appears to occur with some WTP fleets and thus, some work is required in ensuring species identification is correctly recorded on logsheets.
+Misidentification of billfish species appears to occur in some WTP fleets.
+Some work is thus required to ensure that species identification is correctly recorded on logsheets.

-(c) The reporting of shark in the WTP longline fisheries via logsheets are lacking.
-The few observer data available provide a better indication of species breakdown, however, coverage is currently poor.
-The catch of shark in the WPO constitutes a large proportion of the total catch but is not a part of the commercial catch and, hence, are rarely recorded on the logsheets.
+(c) Reporting of shark in the WTP longline fisheries via logsheets is lacking.
+The few observer data available provide a better indication of species breakdown; however, coverage is currently poor.
+The catch of shark in the WPO constitutes a large proportion of the total catch, but it is not a part of the commercial catch and hence is rarely recorded on the logsheets.

-According to observer accounts, blue shark (P. glauca) appear to be the most common shark species taken in the WPO longline fisheries, although oceanic white-tip and other Carcharhinus species are also prevalent in WTP catches.
+According to observer accounts, blue shark (P. glauca) appears to be the most common shark species taken in the WPO longline fisheries, although oceanic white-tip and other Carcharhinus species are also prevalent in WTP catches.

-Some efforts have been made in Australia to increase the reporting of shark by providing a shark logsheet supplement to foreign fishing vessels; this is an initiative that could be applied to other areas of the WPO, although it is thought that problems of misidentification of species and non- and under-reporting would have to be overcome.
-The observed high survival rates of shark is encouraging and, if there is believed to be a potential problem, management measures involving the (live) discard of these species (as currently occurs in Australia) may be appropriate elsewhere.
+Some efforts have been made in Australia to increase the reporting of shark by providing a shark logsheet supplement to foreign fishing vessels; this is an initiative that could be applied to other areas of the WPO, although it is thought that problems of misidentification of species and non- and underreporting would have to be overcome.
+The observed high survival rates of shark are encouraging and, if there is believed to be a potential problem, management measures involving the (live) discard of these species (as currently occurs in Australia) may be appropriate elsewhere.